 The former Sullivan & Son star become a lighting rod for controversy the last few years as he began to grow disillusioned with Hollywood and take progressively more aggressive and controversial stances online and in his webcasts.
-He’s been accused of all different kinds of hate speech and anti-semitism which eventually let to his suspension and later banning from most social platforms and Youtube.
+He’s been accused of all different kinds of hate speech and anti-semitism which eventually led to his suspension and later banning from most social platforms and Youtube.
 Leading the comedian to self-produce his own specials and host a subscription show on his own website.

-One of those platforms that Benjamin was kick off was the fan-subscription site Patreon, where Benjamin could continue to work and get funded by his fans.
+One of those platforms Benjamin was kicked off was the fan-subscription site Patreon, where Benjamin could continue to work and get funded by his fans.
 Upon his ouster Benjamin sued the site for the dismissal at the cost of $3.5M and encouraged his fans to do the same.
 His fans answered and followed suit, 72 of them in fact, filed claims against Patreon citing the same reasons Benjamin claimed that by banning a Creator it disrupts the economic relationship between Creator and Backer.
 A legal term called “tortious interference with a business relationship.”

-In the past, tech companies were almost totally protected from these types of lawsuits due to the Congressional law that encourages free speech on the week.
+In the past, tech companies were almost totally protected from these types of lawsuits due to the Congressional law that encourages free speech on the web.
 However, because of this autonomy, many companies have gotten sloppy with their Terms of Service.
 Patreon’s TOS stated that anyone who wants to sue the company must do so with arbitration, bans class actions or any joint actions, and pays for the arbitration fees.
 In theory this makes sense because individual consumers with small claims can do so without a lawyers.
 Enter the loophole where all individual claims can’t be class action…

 Even moreso, Patreon changed its TOS at the top of the year as a direct result of these actions.
 Previously, their Terms of Service states those wanting arbitration must alert the company that they planned on doing this.
 Once these notifications happened, the tech company updated its TOS to bar claims the parties were going to bring.
 Stating that as a fan, they could not bring a claim against Patreon on behalf of the banned or suspended Creator.
 So they were informed these claims were coming upon request, then they changed the TOS as a direct result.